La Voz Colombia

-La Voz Colombia (Spanish for The Voice Colombia) is a reality television singing competition, originating from the dutch version, which has become a worldwide phenomenon.
+La Voz Colombia (Spanish for The Voice Colombia) is a reality television singing competition, based on the original Dutch version, which has become a worldwide phenomenon.
 Over 50 countries now have their own version of The Voice.
 In this show, Colombians with outstanding singing talent are sought, and will be coached by four great music superstars who will be in charge of finding and training the next "voice" of Colombia.

 The first season premiered on Caracol TV on October 1, 2012.
 For the second season, The Voice Colombia has a Second Screen TV Application, developed by Applicaster.
 The app offers an aggregated live feed of both broadcaster driven activities and social networks integration.
 The activities include a variety of gamification events, behind the scenes exclusive content, and various layers of information, to enhance primetime viewership.
 Show-related tweets and Facebook posts are integrated into the TV app feed during live primetime shows.
 Parlar TV, Caracol TV's app is available on the app store and on Google Play.

 The winner of season 1 was Miranda Cardona and the winner of Season 2 was Camilo Martinez.